panaxit/panax/README.md

 A detailed configuration-driven approach allows a high customization level and complex business-rules.

-Everything is done and reflected immediately in the resulting app, allowing agile prototyping.
+Every change is reflected immediately in the resulting app, allowing agile prototyping.

 Panax' aim is to be agnostic of database vendor, backend and user interface, exploiting state-of-the-art technologies, like Node.js and AngularJS, and allowing high extensibility.